cyrusimap/cyrus-imapd/docsrc/imap/developer/process.rst

 1. Take ownership of a GitHub issue (or create a new one to cover what you're planning to do).
 2. Code code :ref:`test test test <developer-testing>` code code test test test.
 3. Use git to commit your changes.
-4. Issue a :ref:`pull request <github-guide-pull>` on GitHub
+4. Issue a :ref:`pull request <github-guide-pull>` on GitHub.
-5. Wait for review (a quick note to the mailing list can speed this along)
+5. Wait for review (a quick note to the mailing list can speed this along).
 6. Once approved, it'll be merged into the master.

 Patches through the mailing list